-For fiscal year 2019 and 2018, excluding accumulated depreciation, depreciable capital assets increased as a result of the ongoing construction and current period Project additions of approximately \$160 million and \$202.4 million, respectively.
+For fiscal year 2020 and 2019, excluding accumulated depreciation, depreciable capital assets increased as a result of the ongoing construction and current period Project additions of approximately \$326.5 million and \$44.6 million, respectively.

-For fiscal year 2018 and 2017, excluding accumulated depreciation, depreciable capital assets increased as a result of the ongoing construction and current period Project additions of approximately \$202.4 million and \$429.0 million, respectively.
+For fiscal year 2019 and 2018, excluding accumulated depreciation, depreciable capital assets increased as a result of the ongoing construction and current period Project additions of approximately \$44.6 million and \$202.4 million, respectively

-Changes in net position: The operating revenues continue to increase as the level of toll transactions increases within the completed projects of the Authority's Tolling System (which as of June 30, 2019, includes the 183A Turnpike Project (Phases I and II), the 290E Project (Phases I and II) and the SH 71 Express Project).
-The average daily Tolling System transactions increased in 2019 from approximately 252.1 thousand per day in 2018 to approximately 267.5 thousand per day or from an annual total of approximately 92.0 million to 97.6 million from 2018 to 2019.
+Changes in net position: The operating revenues continue to increase as the level of toll transactions increases within the completed projects of the Authority's Tolling System (which as of June 30, 2020, includes the 183A Turnpike Project (Phases I and II), the 290E Project (Phases I and II), the SH 71 Express Project and SH 45 Southwest Project.
+The average daily Tolling System transactions increased in 2020 from approximately 267.5 thousand per day in 2019 to approximately 278.1 thousand per day or from an annual total of approximately 97.6 million to 101.5 million from 2019 to 2020.

-Management's Discussion and Analysis (Continued) June 30, 2019 and 2018
+Management's Discussion and Analysis (Continued) June 30, 2020 and 2019

-Activity in the MoPac Improvement Project and SH 45 Southwest Project are not reflected in the total Tolling System transactions above.
-The MoPac Improvement Project and SH 45 Southwest Project are not included in the Authority's Tolling System established by the bond indenture securing the Authority's toll revenue obligations.
-For fiscal year 2019 and 2018, activity of the MoPac Improvement Project consisted of approximately 12.6 million and 7.4 million transactions, respectively, and approximately \$17.5 million and \$8.5 million in revenue, respectively.
-There was approximately \$19,000 in activity for the SH 45 Southwest Project for the periods presented because such project was not fully opened to tolled traffic until after June 30, 2019.
+Activity in the MoPac Improvement Project is not reflected in the total Tolling System transactions above.
+The MoPac Improvement Project is not included in the Authority's Tolling System established by the bond indenture securing the Authority's toll revenue obligations.
+For fiscal year 2020 and 2019, activity of the MoPac Improvement Project consisted of approximately 9.6 million and 12.6 million transactions, respectively, and approximately \$14.3 million and \$17.5 million in revenue, respectively.

-The chart below includes transactions for the completed projects of the Authority's Tolling System (which as of June 30, 2019, includes the 183A Turnpike Project (Phases I and II), the 290E Project (Phases I and II) and the SH 71 Express Project).
+The chart below includes transactions for the completed projects of the Authority's Tolling System (which as of June 30, 2020, includes the 183A Turnpike Project (Phases I and II), the 290E Project (Phases I and II) the SH 71 Express Project and the SH 45 Southwest Project).